cozmemis/Group18-Final-Report/README.md

 Considering the potential need to eliminate some features due to multicollinearity or excessive model complexity, we evaluated the Variance Inflation Factor (VIF) of each feature and considered a Principal Component Analysis (PCA) to determine the optimal number of features.
 Based on these analyses, we decided to implement BFE to determine if reducing the number of features could alleviate overfitting and enhance test performance.

+For a detailed examination of our efforts in this section, we direct the reader to the 'supervised_develop.ipynb' file.

 ## Results and Discussion

 ### Unsupervised Learning